AlyssaCRippel/ios-react-native-podcast/README.md

 ## 📝 Development Notes

-- **Code Generation**: ChatGPT was used for styling assistance and bug resolution and readme formatting
+- **Code Generation**: ChatGPT was used for styling assistance and bug resolution
+- **Code Generation**: Used to learn how to test mocked query data in jest **lots of bugs and learning
 - **Environment Setup**: Ensure all environment variables are properly configured
 - **Testing**: Run tests before submitting any changes
 - **TypeScript**: Maintain type safety throughout the codebase